Embrace the Process

 I think we’ve all been there.
 You set a big goal, and it’s a goal that gets you excited.
 It’s something that you’ve always wanted to accomplish, and now it seems within your grasp!
 The only thing standing in your way is the time, energy, and sacrifice that it takes to reach this goal of yours.

 Unfortunately, the need for perseverance, diligence, and discomfort is what causes many people to give up on pursuing their goals.
-Once they begin running into roadblocks, whether they are physical or mental roadblocks, they retreat back to their comfort zone, and stop pursuing their goals.
+Once they begin running into roadblocks, whether they are physical, mental, or emotional roadblocks, they retreat back to their comfort zone and stop pursuing their goals.

 Allow me to explain what I mean by this.

-Often, people get discouraged in the pursuit of their big goal, because their focus is solely on the big goal.
-In other words, they’ve got their eyes fixed on the prize, but in this case that’s their biggest downfall.
+Often, people get discouraged in the pursuit of their big goal, because they focus solely on the big goal.
+In other words, they’ve got their eyes fixed on the prize, but in this case, that’s their biggest downfall.